slonigiraf/whitepaper/slonigiraf/ENG.md

 As we mentioned we think that the education should be free so amount of money that we give to each student should be enough to wait out a sequence of 49 bad luck cases.

+For now we know the probability of each event for skill, we know which events lead to money loss.
+Also we know the total probability to face a money loss learning a skill.
+As we are going to discuss sequences of bad luck cases let's calculate an additional probability that shows if we know that bad luck case happen what is a probability that a specific event happen?
+For example, if the student lost money during a skill learning what is a probability that he is "a tutor of 2 tutees" that pays 1 reimbursement?
+That can be calculated using [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) by multipling the probability to become "a tutor of 2 tutees" on probability that such tutor pays 1 reimbursent and dividing it on total bad luck probability: $0.125 * 0.375 / 0.62902832 = 0.074519697$

+The amount of lost money can be calculated with the formula already discussed:

+$Profit = D * (-1 + N{_t} - 1.2 * N{_f})$